jakelishman/dev-forum-23-dynamic-circuits/README.md

 1. Create a circuit with one qubit and two clbits
 2. Do a Hadamard gate on the qubit, then measure it into clbit 0.
-3. If the measurement result is 1, apply an X gate on the qubit.
+3. Add a runtime check that, if the measurement result is 1, will apply an X gate on the qubit.
 4. Measure the qubit again, into clbit 1.
 5. Execute the circuit on the backend and retrieve the counts.